-The Company's tax benefit and tax expense for income taxes for the periods presented differ from the 21% U.S. Federal statutory rate for the three months ended March 31, 2020 and 2019, respectively, primarily due to maintaining a valuation allowance for deferred tax assets, which primarily consist of net operating loss carryforwards.
+Our tax benefit for income taxes for the periods presented differ from the 21% U.S. Federal statutory rate for the six months ended June 30, 2020 and 2019, respectively, primarily due to maintaining a valuation allowance for most of our deferred tax assets, which primarily consist of net operating loss carryforwards.

-Tax positions taken by the Company are subject to audits by multiple tax jurisdictions.
-The Company believes that it has provided adequate reserves for its uncertain tax positions for all tax years still open for assessment.
-The Company also believes that it does not have any tax position that will significantly increase or decrease within the next year.
-For the three months ended March 31, 2020, and 2019, respectively, the Company did not recognize any material interest or penalties related to uncertain tax positions.
+Our tax positions are subject to audits by multiple tax jurisdictions.
+We believe that we have provided adequate reserves for uncertain tax positions for all tax years still open for assessment.
+For the three and six months ended June 30, 2020, and 2019, respectively, we did not recognize any material interest or penalties related to uncertain tax positions.